eliasbuchwald/-reddit/Dependencies.md

+[reddit has a PPA on launchpad.net](https://launchpad.net/~reddit/+archive/ppa) where packages can be found for Ubuntu 12.04 Precise Pangolin.
+If a dependency below cannot be satisfied by the Ubuntu 12.04 archives, it will be marked `reddit ppa` and can be fetched from there.
+Alternative package managers may provide these packages in the right version natively.

 ## Servers

 In a simple environment, these can all be run on one machine.
 For a larger site, they will almost certainly need to be split out to different hosts.